Projects / Moa Point wastewater treatment plant refurbishment projects

 Inlet pump station

-The long-term plan is to replace all 10 risers and pumps n a phased programme that will restore the plant’s design pumping capacity of 4,000 litres per second.
+The long-term plan is to replace all 10 risers and pumps in a phased programme that will restore the plant’s design pumping capacity of 4,000 litres per second.
 The programme is expected to take between 12 and 18 months to complete.

-Clarifier
+Clarifier refurbishment

 The Moa Point wastewater treatment plant has three clarifiers.
 These are large tanks that are used to separate the large clusters of bacteria called sludge from the treated wastewater through gravity.